shreddism/TheSaturnCollection/README.md

 Formatting may be non-final.

-### Most Recent Update + Important Info
+### Most Recent Update + Known Issues + Fix Status

 0.7.0 - Slight behavior changes, edge case fixes, removed a nonfunctional setting.

 There's an issue with aspect ratio compensation that makes the cursor act odd when X Modifier is not set to 1.
 If used normally, as in being above 1, there's not much to be actively worried about; it's just slight underaim and latency.
-It shouldn't be set below 1 in the current version.
+It shouldn't be set below 1 in 0.7.0.

 Both interpolation methods have a barely noticeable velocity racket when Wire is enabled because of a time compensation error.

 Due to an oversight, setting stock weight to 1, accel response aggressiveness to 0, AND *additional antichatter* to 0 (all three exact) just makes the filter not work.
 There's no good reason in existence to do this, though.

-If you are reading this, fixes for all above issues are currently in progress and should be out shortly.
+If you are reading this on 0.7.0, fixes for all above issues are currently in progress and should be out shortly.
+If you are reading this on 0.8.0, the issues have been fixed.

 ## Things You Should Probably Know